mattjh1/mattjh-blog/content/whoami.md

 My main interests?
 Linux, automation, and exploring all the ways AI can make life easier and more fun.
 I’m constantly learning, tinkering, and building—not just to solve problems but to create something meaningful, efficient, or just plain cool.

 Feel free to explore my posts and projects, or just say hi!
-You can reach me at [me@mattjh.sh](mailto:me@mattjh.sh).
+You can reach [me@mattjh.sh](mailto:me@mattjh.sh)

 Whether you’re here to learn, connect, or just browse, I’m happy you stopped by.